MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/roles.md

 Azure provides a many built-in role definitions, with three core roles for providing access:

-- The [Owner](/azure/role-based-access-control/built-in-roles#owner) role can manage everything, including access to resources.
+- The [Owner role](/azure/role-based-access-control/built-in-roles#owner) can manage everything, including access to resources.
-- The [Contributor](/azure/role-based-access-control/built-in-roles#contributor) role can manage everything except access to resources.
+- The [Contributor role](/azure/role-based-access-control/built-in-roles#contributor) can manage everything except access to resources.
-- The [Reader](/azure/role-based-access-control/built-in-roles#reader) role can view everything but not make any changes.
+- The [Reader role](/azure/role-based-access-control/built-in-roles#reader) can view everything but not make any changes.

 Beginning from these core access levels, additional built-in roles provide more detailed controls for accessing specific resource types or Azure features.
 For example, you can manage access to virtual machines by using the following built-in roles:

-- The [virtual machine administrator login](/azure/role-based-access-control/built-in-roles#virtual-machine-administrator-login) role can view virtual machines in the portal and sign in as `administrator`.
+- The [Virtual Machine Administrator Login role](/azure/role-based-access-control/built-in-roles#virtual-machine-administrator-login) can view virtual machines in the portal and sign in as `administrator`.
-- The [virtual machine Contributor](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) role can manage virtual machines, but it can't access them or the virtual network or storage account they're connected to.
+- The [Virtual Machine Contributor role](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) can manage virtual machines, but it can't access them or the virtual network or storage account they're connected to.
-- The [virtual machine user login](/azure/role-based-access-control/built-in-roles#virtual-machine-user-login) role can view virtual machines in the portal and sign in as a regular user.
+- The [Virtual Machine User Login role](/azure/role-based-access-control/built-in-roles#virtual-machine-user-login) can view virtual machines in the portal and sign in as a regular user.

 For another example of using built-in roles to manage access to particular features, see the discussion on controlling access to cost-tracking features in [Track costs across business units, environments, or projects](../azure-best-practices/track-costs.md#provide-the-right-level-of-cost-access).